dqops/dqo/docs/data-sources/gcp.md

 ---

 # How to set up data quality and data observability for Google Cloud Storage
-Learn how to connect DQOps to data stored in Google Cloud Storage buckets from the UI or command-line interface and activate data quality and observability.
+Data observability and data monitoring for Cloud Storage buckets.
+Detect schema changes, data anomalies, volume fluctuations, and other data quality issues.

 ## Prerequisites